fdzr/lscdiscovery/README.md

-  booktitle = {Proceedings of the 3rd International Workshop on Computational Approaches to Historical Language Change}, year      = {2022}, address   = {Dublin, Ireland}, publisher = {Association for Computational Linguistics}, }
+  booktitle = {Proceedings of the 3rd International Workshop on Computational Approaches to Historical Language Change}, year      = {2022}, address   = {Dublin, Ireland}, publisher = {Association for Computational Linguistics}
+}
 ```
 The submission site will be open soon.